-Mind-blowing works of hyper-realistic artwork
+Mind-blowing works of hyper-realistic art you won't believe aren't photos

 Poolside car

 Nicola Wood is another hyper-realistic painter who creates incredible works of art with cars as the main focus.

 It takes a couple of glances to see that this image is a carefully painted work of art rather than a snap of a car by the poolside.

-This highly detailed portrait by Philipp Weber is actually an incredible oil painting on canvas and part of a series capturing the beauty of the subject Antonia for all to see.
-We were blown away by the way the artist has worked everything into this image from the droplets of water to the stray strands of hair.
+On the left is the original photo of a gorilla almost posing for the photographer.
+On the right, is a work in graphite pencils by Malcolm Shortt which has captured all the detail of the original and more besides.
+If you look closely you'll see a sad tear rolling down the gorilla's face that wasn't there before.

 Toy soldiers

 A familiar sight from many childhoods, these toy soldiers have been painstakingly recreated on canvas right down to the tiniest detail, even including the imperfections.

 This work by John Hartley is part of a collection of images brilliantly crafted by the artist.

-They say the first bite is with the eye and we all enjoy a sweet treat from a vending machine, but this image really plays tricks on you too.
-Roberto Bernardi has worked the oil onto the canvas so well here it even includes the reflection of a photographer in the glass of the machine.

-Most of us would see this sight and feel the misery of being stuck in traffic while driving in the rain, but artist Gregory Thielker sees inspiration in the raindrops on his windscreen.
-This oil painting is one of a series of images from a drivers perspective with views spoiled or obscured by ice, water and brake lights.

 Coke Cans

 Thirsty?
-These convincing images by Pedro Campos include still life oil paintings of everyday objects with remarkable reflections that really confuse the eye.
-It's hard to believe these images weren't captured with a camera but instead with a paintbrush and an incredible eye for detail.
+These convincing images by Pedro Campos include still-life oil paintings of everyday objects including Coke cans and the reflections in their surroundings.
+Incredible.

 Suspension of disbelief

 Reflections of surroundings, believable light sources and brilliant colours make these hyper-realistic paintings all the more amazing.

-You'll even see floating marbles and depth of field effects carefully woven into the imagery.
+You'll even see floating marbles and depth-of-field effects carefully woven into the imagery.
 This collection by Jason de Graaf is surely astounding.

+It seems that Jason de Graaf's talents know no bounds.
+Here he's faithfully re-created a vision of Asterix, Obelix and Dogmatix.

-Still life at its finest
+Still life newspapers

-Steve Mills is another photo-realistic oil painter with a keen eye for still life.
-His images include carefully folded newspapers that not only highlight the words on the paper but the folds and creases too.
-The images of a weather-battered door and tall sunflowers reaching up to the sky are just as remarkable.
+Another of Steve Mills' images includes carefully folded newspapers that not only highlight the words on the paper but the folds and creases too.

+The attention to detail and patience it must take to create such a thing must be remarkable.

-Incredible pencil portraits
+Pencil portraits

-It's truly amazing what some artists can do with a pencil, patience and perspective.
-Paul Lung is a whizz at putting pencil to paper and creating masterful strokes that result in astounding images.
-He's drawn life-like images of cats and people that will really make you doubt your eyes.
-Right down to the finest strokes of fur and stubble on his subject's face.
+Another image by Paul Lung shows remarkably detailed portraits with fine wisps of hair, intricate lines of wrinkles and other convincing features.

-Ballpoint masterpieces
+Ballpoint fox

-Each of the artists on this list has their own personal style and technique.
-Some use quite different tools to create their own astounding work of art too.
 These images by Samuel Silva were created using a ballpoint pen of all things and yet are convincing enough to capture every minute detail of the subject.

-The artist notes just how much time goes into this work, with over 100 hours put into the image of the father cradling his baby in his hands.
+Samuel Silva notes just how much time goes into this work, with over 100 hours put into the image of the father cradling his baby in his hands.

 Franco Clun is certainly multi-talented - an artist capable of creating hyper-realistic hand-drawn portraits of celebrities as easily as he can masterfully pen an angry shark.